Lockerbie: Religion

+Lockerbie House

 Lockerbie House was built in 1814 for Sir William Douglas, 4th Baronet of Kelhead and Dame Grace Johnstone and their children: Mary, Catherine, Christian, Henry Alexander, William Robert Keith Douglas, Charles Douglas, 6th Marquess of Queensberry and John Douglas, 7th Marquess of Queensberry.
-It was inhabited by several different members of the Douglas family through the generations; including both Archibald Douglas, 8th Marquis of Queensberry PC (son of John Douglas) and his wife Caroline Margaret Clayton (daughter of General Sir William Robert Clayton MP) and their children British mountaineer Lord Francis William Bouverie Douglas, Lady Gertrude Georgiana Douglas, John Sholto Douglas, Viscount Drumlanrig and later the 9th Marquess of Queensberry, clergyman Lord Archibald Edward Douglas and the twins Lord James Douglas and Lady Florence Dixie (who married Sir Alexander Beaumont Churchill Dixie, 11th Baronet).
-John Sholto Douglas was a patron of sport and a noted boxing enthusiast.
-In 1866 he was one of the founders of the Amateur Athletic Club, now the Amateur Athletic Association of England.
-The following year the club published a set of twelve rules for conducting boxing matches.
-The rules had been drawn up by John Graham Chambers, but appeared under Queensberry's sponsorship and are universally known as the "Marquess of Queensberry rules".
+It was inhabited by several different members of the Douglas family through the generations, including both Archibald Douglas, 8th Marquis of Queensberry (son of John Douglas) and his wife Caroline Margaret Clayton (daughter of General Sir William Robert Clayton MP) and their children British mountaineer Lord Francis William Bouverie Douglas, Lady Gertrude Georgiana Douglas, John Sholto Douglas, Viscount Drumlanrig and later the 9th Marquess of Queensberry, clergyman Lord Archibald Edward Douglas and the twins Lord James Douglas and Lady Florence Dixie (who married Sir Alexander Beaumont Churchill Dixie, 11th Baronet).

 Lockerbie House is an important establishment within Lockerbie, in the past having been owned mainly by the Johnstone Baronets and Douglas family (including Arthur Johnstone-Douglas) together with most of the land and housing within the town.
 Like much of Lockerbie, this Georgian house is built of old red sandstone.
-It has about 40 bedrooms, and is situated within 78 acre of secluded woodland and gardens, with several outbuildings including a gatehouse, a 2 acre walled garden, croquet lawn, orchards, helipad and a hunting dog pen.
-Until recently there was also a large stable block, but that has been partly converted into a house; the remaining stables are used by a local riding school.
+It has about 40 bedrooms and is situated within 78 acre of secluded woodland and gardens, with several outbuildings including a gatehouse, a 2 acre walled garden, croquet lawn, orchards, helipad and a hunting dog pen.
+Until recently, there was also a large stable block but that has been partly converted into a house; the remaining stables are used by a local riding school.
 This large property has frequently been used as a country house hotel.
-The house is now owned by outdoor pursuits company Manor Adventure, and serves as a centre for school activity courses and family adventure holidays.
+The house is now owned by outdoor pursuits company Manor Adventure; it serves as a centre for school activity courses and family adventure holidays.